Shake Off Your Senioritis

 Many colleges and universities award merit aid as part of distributing financial aid.
 It’s thrilling to receive that sort of compliment, that hard academic work deserves monetary praise, but succumbing to senioritis could make it disappear—seriously.

 While some colleges won't tender admission if senior year grades take a hit, they could still revoke funding.
 A drop in GPA could easily knock students off of the merit scholarship eligibility criteria.
 Typically, the guidelines are straight forward, maintaining a certain GPA in combination with excellent test scores, but if a student suddenly slips off that spectrum, it could cost actual money, which then needs to be taken out in loans or compensated elsewhere.

 The last thing anyone wants to hear after college application season is that there are more forms to fill out, more essays to write, and more applications to submit, but, well… there are.
 It’s scholarship season, meaning that there are thousands of dollars being offered up by companies throughout the nation (even the world) ripe for earning and college is expensive, as every teen is reminded hundred thousand times by everybody and their mother.

 Whether you’ve already received your financial aid packet or you’re nervously waiting on the verdict, you’re still likely going to need money for tuition, board, books, travel, or the miscellaneous other costs that go along with getting a postsecondary education.
 Plus, do you know what happens when it’s determined you don’t owe the school any more money?
 It’s dispersed to you.

 So get to work!
 Check out our scholarship database.
 Make an account and save all of the scholarships you want to apply for.
-You can also start here, with this awesome list of scholarships great for the Class of 2019!

 Keep Working For It.